María Suárez Toro,

 May 15, 2024

-• They will be learning about the history, experiences and live ancestral cultures expressed in Costa Rica’s Southern Caribbean coasts, highlands and in museums in San José.
+- They will be learning about the history, experiences, and living ancestral cultures expressed in Costa Rica’s Southern Caribbean coasts, highlands, and in museums in San José.

-An immersion program living in Costa Rica’s Southern Caribbean, includes visits to cultural sites and museums related to the local expressions of ancestral knowledge of the multiethnic communities in Talamanca in the Caribbean.
+An immersion program in Costa Rica’s Southern Caribbean includes visits to cultural sites and museums that explore the local expressions of ancestral knowledge of the multiethnic communities in Talamanca in the Caribbean.

 The delegation will walk the paths of the culture constructed and contained in Costa Rica’s Southern Caribbean, highlighting the untold history of the slave ships being researched by Ambassadors of the Sea and the community of Cahuita.

-They will also learn firsthand that in the Southern Caribbean, local people are engaged in communities where protected areas not only protect nature, they also protect the cultural heritage underwater.
+They will also learn firsthand that in the Southern Caribbean, local people are engaged in communities where protected areas not only safeguard nature but also preserve underwater cultural heritage.

-They will stay in Casa Marina where breakfast and self made diner will be provided.
-Lunch will take place in cafeterias or restaurants in the places of the day’s activities.
+They will stay in Casa Marina, where breakfast and self-made dinner will be provided.
+Lunch will take place in cafeterias or restaurants at the locations of the day’s activities.

 Visits to Archaeological Trails in Land and Sea

-Cahuita National Park trail: Ocean trail by boat around Cahuita Point that hosts remains of ancient artifacts of possible slave ships under archaeological studies by local guides.
+Cahuita National Park trail: An ocean trail by boat around Cahuita Point, which hosts remains of ancient artifacts possibly from slave ships, under archaeological study by local guides.

-Cahuita Town Tour: A walk to the Parquecito in town with its founding history and culture, all the way into the history of the first known town established since 1823 by Afro descendant fishing families who came form nearby Caribbean islands and coasts to establish themselves in Cahuita Point.
+Cahuita Town Tour: A walk to the Parquecito in town with its founding history and culture, all the way into the history of the first known town established since 1823 by African descendant fishing families who came from nearby Caribbean islands and coasts to develop themselves in Cahuita Point.

-It includes the story of “The Cristina” shipwreck, a foundational story off the Bluff in Cahuita when former President González Flores capsized and was helped by fishermen in 1915.
-In gratitude he gave them land and tittles.
+It includes the story of the “The Cristina” shipwreck, a foundational event off the Bluff in Cahuita when former President González Flores capsized and was rescued by fishermen in 1915.
+In gratitude, he gave them land and titles.

-A walk to the fisherfolk’s dock: learning how boats are made in Jamican African style, how the fishermen fish, how they relate to the sea in a Protected Area and their oral stories about the sunken ships in Cahuita.
+A walk to the fisherfolk’s dock: learning how boats are made in Jamaican African style, how the fishermen fish, how they relate to the sea in a Protected Area, and their oral stories about the sunken ships in Cahuita.

-A vist the Calypso Cultural Center and its Archaeological Exhibit sponsored by UNESCO.
-Under the tutelage of the Cahuita Association of Development (ADIC) the tour will be guided by Ambassadors of the Sea.
+Visit the Calypso Cultural Center and its Archaeological Exhibit sponsored by UNESCO.
+Under the tutelage of the Cahuita Association of Development (ADIC), the tour will be guided by Ambassadors of the Sea.

 Seminar, Conference and Workshop:

-June 1 st in Cahuita, Joan Marler will deliver a Conference about the contribution of Dr. Marija Gimbutas and Vicki Noble will develop a workshop of the Tarot Mother Peace.
+On June 1st in Cahuita, Joan Marler will deliver a Conference about the contributions of Dr. Marija Gimbutas, and Vicki Noble will lead a workshop on the Tarot Mother Peace.

 June 3-6, 2024.
 The delegation will take part in a Seminar to be held in Cahuita.

-It is possibly the first time that a group of women from the United States with ancestral European origins, comes to dialogue, having “done their own homework” about their own ancestry to share with ours.
-As researchers, students and artists they have studied the “Old Europe” ancestry, conceptualized as such by the emblematic European archaeologist Dr. Marija Gimbutas (1922-1994).
-They do not come to “study” us or “educate” us or “re-colonize” our minds or theirs with current Westernism; they come to deepen the ancestral roots that connect us beyond colonization, having studied and integrated their own ancestry into their lives.
+It is possibly the first time that a group of women from the United States with ancestral European origins comes to dialogue, having “done their own homework” about their own ancestry to share with ours.
+As researchers, students, and artists, they have studied the “Old Europe” ancestry, conceptualized as such by the emblematic European archaeologist Dr. Marija Gimbutas (1922-1994).
+They do not come to “study” us, “educate” us, or “re-colonize” our minds or theirs with current Westernism; instead, they come to deepen the ancestral roots that connect us beyond colonization, having studied and integrated their own ancestry into their lives.

 Artist Sorrel Mocchia de Coggiola will be drawing portraits of participants and will present them in the Cultural Night on June 5 in Cahuita.